Each year our compensation cap for members is subject to review by the Department of Work and Pensions, with changes taking effect from 1 April.

 If you were under your normal pension age when your scheme entered our assessment period, there is a cap on the total amount of annual compensation we can pay to you.
 Only around 0.5% of our members are affected by the compensation cap, which means the vast majority of members aren’t affected.

-If you’re already receiving payments from us these changes do not affect you, they only impact your compensation if you haven’t retired yet.
+If you’re already receiving payments from us these changes won’t affect you, they only impact your compensation if you haven’t retired yet.

-There is a cap on the amount of expected pension we can take into account when we work out your assistance.
+For Financial Assistance Scheme (FAS) members, there is a cap on the amount of expected pension we can consider when we work out your assistance.
 Only a small proportion of our members are affected by the cap, which means the vast majority of members aren’t affected.